34 Eye-Opening Healthcare Statistics to Know in 2021

 - And a lot more

 It’s essential to have a clear picture of the actual state of healthcare based on hard evidence.
-Otherwise, we are bound to make assumptions that will later prove completely incorrect.
+Otherwise, we are likely to make assumptions that could later prove completely incorrect.

 What is the United States healthcare system?

-The United States does not have a national health care service.
-If you need treatment for an illness or injury, you’ll need to have insurance or have to pay out of pocket.
-This is the most striking difference when comparing US vs. UK healthcare statistics.
+The United States doesn’t have a national health care service.
+If you need treatment for an illness or injury, you need to have insurance or pay out of pocket.

-This is designed to assist those with low income.
-It covers benefits that Medicare does not necessarily cover, such as the cost of a nursing home.
-Eligibility depends on your personal income and the resources at your disposal.
-It’s assessed on a case by case basis and is more difficult to qualify for.
-Healthcare disparities statistics indicate that a lot more assistance is required.
+It is a state government program designed to assist those with low income.
+Eligibility for it depends on your income and the resources at your disposal.
+Applications for Medicaid are assessed on a case-by-case basis.
+Generally, it is more difficult to qualify for this program.
+Namely, healthcare disparities statistics indicate that a lot more assistance is required.

 - Part C: Medicare Advantage plans